DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - the output of ­monitoring strategy reviews
     - reporting requirements.

-- 7.7.1 Firewalls (e.g. next generation, web application, network)
+- 7.7.1 🔴Firewalls (e.g. next generation, web application, network)
     - Firewalls are preventive and technical controls: Most appliance (i.e., hardware) firewalls offer extensive logging, auditing, and monitoring capabilities as well as alarms/alerts and even basic IDS functions.
 It is also true that firewalls are unable to prevent internal attacks that do not cross the firewall.
 Firewalls are unable to block new phishing scams, unless phishing scam's URL is already on a block list.
     - Types of firewalls:
         - 📗Packet Filter: Static packet filtering firewalls are known as first-generation firewalls and do not track connection state.
 Static packet-filtering firewalls filter traffic by examining data from a message header.
 Usually, the rules are concerned with source and destination IP address (layer 3) and port numbers (layer 4).